Nsustain/.github/profile/README.md

 have close contact with problems related to the environment and sustainability.
 Farmers, in contrast, are possibly the most-knowledgeable group.
-They know about the biggest problems that need the greatest solutions.

-The same goes for scientists, environmentalists, or doctors.
-Anyone who work closely with the environment.
-Anyone who work on the frontline.
-You see, this is a win-win situation.
-You get technological support without spending any money.
-We get real-world, exciting, fun problems to solve!

-Our goal is to use our skills and expertise to make a positive impact on the environment, while also providing valuable experience and opportunities for our volunteers.
-We believe that by working closely with those who have a deep understanding of the challenges facing the environment, we can develop innovative solutions that address these issues and make a lasting difference.
+By working with these individuals, who have a deep understanding of the challenges facing the environment, Nsustain hopes to develop innovative solutions that make a lasting positive impact.

+Nsustain is a platform designed to help regular people make a direct impact on environmental sustainability.
+We aim to empower individuals to take action and contribute to the fight against climate change.
 We are committed to running Nsustain for as long as we can, and we are honored to have the opportunity to use our skills to make a positive impact on the world.

 <br>

 ***What does Nsustain stand for?***<br>
 E[<b>n</b>]vironment and
 [<b>sustain</b>]ability.
-Nsustain is a website where volunteers with open-source development skills can help farmers, scientists, environmentalists, and others who work closely with the environment to address problems related to environmental sustainability.

 <br>
 <br>